PurpleKingdomGames/ultraviolet/README.md

 }
 ```

-Because we can't do string things in GLSL, and trim is a stringy thingy.
+Because we can't do string-y things in GLSL, and trim is a string operation.

 ### Pattern matching weirdness

 A pattern match is converted to a switch statement, and in GLSL you can only switch on an Int.
 So far that's limiting, but ok.

-What is totally unintuitive is that on some graphics hardware, in some implmentations, switch statements will process all branches irrespective of whether they're going to be used or not.
-Weird but... ok?
-No.
+What is totally unintuitive is that on some graphics hardware, in some implmentations, switch statements will process ***all*** branches irrespective of whether they're going to be used or not.

 The problem with that, is that if you declare the same variable name in two branches, the GLSL compiler will fail and tell you that you've redeclared it.
 Bonkers, but the takeaway is: Don't repeat variable names in pattern match branches...